+In Figure~\ref{fig:3}, we present a map of 47 Japanese prefectures from the northern region, Hokkaido, to the southern region, Okinawa.
+Due to geography and socio-economic status, the age distributions of death counts tend to be heterogeneous.
+Differences between prefectures or years within the same prefecture can be visualized using image plots \citep[see also][]{SH17}.

+To measure the distance between two probability densities, such as the subnational and national age distributions of death counts, we consider the symmetric KLD \citep[see][for examples of using the KLD to compare country-specific lifespan distributions]{ET05, DEI14}.
+For a given prefecture and gender, the symmetric KLD can be expressed as

+where $d_{t,s}^g(u)$ denotes the life-table death count at age $u$, prefecture $s=1,\dots,S$ for gender $g$ in year $t=1,\dots,T$, $S$ denotes the number of prefectures and $T$ denotes the number of years in the data set.

-Another visual perspective of the data is shown in the image plot of Figure~\ref{fig:2}.
-Here, we graph the symmetric KLD between life-table death counts for each prefecture to life-table death counts for the whole country, thus allowing relative mortality comparisons to be made.
-A divergent color palette is used with red representing larger KLD values (i.e., greater difference between subnational and national data) and yellow denoting smaller KLD values.
+In Figure~\ref{fig:2}, we graph the symmetric KLD between life-table death counts for each prefecture to life-table death counts for the whole country, thus allowing relative mortality comparisons to be made.
+A divergent color palette is used, with red representing larger KLD values (i.e., greater difference between subnational and national data) and yellow denoting smaller KLD values.
 The prefectures are ordered geographically from north to south, so the most northerly prefecture (Hokkaido) is at the top of the panels, and the most southerly prefecture (Okinawa) is at the bottom.